HullSeals/HalpyBOT/CONTRIBUTING.md

 ## Merge requests

-- For team members, major merge requests have to be peer reviewed
-- For external contributors, ALL merge requests have to be peer reviewed
+- ALL merge requests MUST be peer reviewed by at least 1 Cyberseal team member
 - Requests can only be submitted if the branch is in a FULLY working state

 Make sure that the branch you're working on is up to date with master.